diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 ## Step 4: Check the Topic View is multiplexing the Kafka firehose
 As new values are coming in from the Kafka firehose, Diffusion is multiplexing and publishing the currency pairs on real-time.
+**Note:** The topic path will dynamically change as new currency pair values come in.
 ### Go to: [Diffusion Cloud > Manage Service > Console > Topics](https://management.ad.diffusion.cloud/#!/login)

 ![](https://github.com/pushtechnology/tutorials/blob/master/data-store/diffusion-kafka-app-L2/images/topic%20path.png)